harshvardhan119/harshvardhan119/README.md

 ## 👨‍💻 About Me

-I am a passionate and versatile developer specializing in MERN stack development, app creation, blockchain technology, and artificial intelligence/machine learning.
+I am a passionate and versatile developer specializing in MERN stack development, app creation and generative AI Developer.
 With a strong foundation in full-stack development and a keen interest in emerging technologies, I thrive on building innovative solutions and tackling complex challenges.

 ## 🌟 What I Do